Measurement of energy correlators inside jets and determination of the strong coupling $\alpha_\mathrm{S}(m_\mathrm{Z})$: Abstract

-Since the MC models (in particular \PYTHIA{8}) provide a reasonably good description of the measured dependence of the two-particle energy correlator on the \xL angular distance, as seen in the upper panels of Fig.~\ref{fig:dataUnfoldE2C}, we can proceed with a qualitative interpretation of the observed shape, in terms of three phases in the evolution of the produced jets.
-The largest \xL region, where E2C decreases as \xL increases, corresponds to a phase dominated by parton interactions, which can be studied in perturbative QCD.
-The smallest \xL region, where we have the opposite trend, reflects a phase dominated by noninteracting hadrons.
-The intermediate region, where the derivative changes sign, corresponds to a transition phase, where the initial partons get confined in the final hadrons.
-In the free-hadron region, the E2C and E3C particle-level distributions are expected to increase with \xL as $e^{2\ln \xL}$~\cite{Komiske:2022enw}.
-In the perturbative region, the E3C/E2C ratio of parton-level distributions is expected to increase with \xL as $\ln \xL$ (with small differences at the hadron level).
-The boundaries between regions, shown as dashed vertical lines in the upper panels of Fig.~\ref{fig:dataUnfoldE2C}, are determined from the trends seen in the simulated samples, for each jet \pt range, and describe well the shape of the measured distributions.
-As the jet \pt increases, the boundaries shift towards smaller \xL, so that the energy scale at which the transition occurs, $Q = a \pt \xL$~\cite{Chen:2020vvp}, remains the same.
-The constant $a$ is unknown but simulation studies suggest that $Q/a \approx 20\GeV$ for the transition between the perturbative and confinement regions and $\approx$\,0.8\GeV for the transition between the confinement and free-hadron regions.
-The boundaries are sensitive to $\Lambda_{\text{QCD}}$, the energy scale where the perturbation theory breaks down.
+Since the MC models provide a reasonably good description of the measured \xL dependence of E2C, we can discuss it in terms of three phases in the evolution of the produced jets.
+The momentum exchange between two particles is proportional to $\pt \xL$~\cite{Chen:2020vvp}, so that $\xL$ reflects the energy scale of the interaction.
+In the large \xL region, dominated by wide-angle splittings from the emission of additional partons during the PS stage, we see that E2C decreases as \xL increases, as predicted by pQCD~\cite{Lee:2022ige}.
+The small \xL region, where we have the opposite trend, reflects a phase dominated by noninteracting hadrons.
+The intermediate \xL region corresponds to a transition phase, where the partons get confined in the final hadrons.
+To determine the \xL boundaries, shown as dashed vertical lines in Fig.~\ref{fig:dataUnfoldE2C}, we fit the \xL distributions in each jet \pt range and identify the regions that follow the quantitative scaling predictions: in the free-hadron region, the E2C and E3C particle-level distributions are expected to increase with \xL as $\exp(2\ln \xL)$~\cite{Komiske:2022enw}; in the perturbative region, the E3C/E2C ratio of parton-level distributions is expected to increase with \xL as $\ln \xL$~\cite{Chen:2023zlx}, with small differences at the hadron level.
+The fits of the parton- and hadron-level distributions are made using the simulated trends, which describe well the shapes of the measured distributions.
+As the jet \pt increases, the boundaries shift towards smaller \xL, so that the energy scale at which the transition occurs, $Q = \mathrm{a} \pt \xL$~\cite{Chen:2020vvp}, remains the same.
+The constant $a$ is unknown but the boundaries derived from simulation suggest that $Q/a \approx 20\GeV$ for the transition between the perturbative and confinement regions and $\approx$\,0.8\GeV for the transition between the confinement and free-hadron regions.
+The boundaries are sensitive to \alpS.
+We only compare data and pQCD where the calculations are reliable.